Post

 Cases often overlap.
 A ransomware attack might also involve data theft if files were copied before encryption.

 The case type determines which evidence is collected first.
 For ransomware, capturing RAM is the priority (it may still hold the encryption key).
-For insider threat, USB and email evidence are checked first.
+For insider threat, evidence of how data may have left the organization is checked first: USB, email, cloud activity, and browser history.

 Forensics vs Incident Response